jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

 This document is collaborative in nature and we ask you to feel free to edit the list of questions, topics, and points, along with anything else in the document ahead of recording.
 We will use this document whilst recording the episode, as an aid to memory.

-### Podcasting Advice
+## Podcasting Advice

-This section contains questions adn generic advice for guests, both experienced and new.
+This section contains questions and generic advice for guests, both experienced and new.
 We recommend that all guests take a cursory glance at these questions, as there are points here which might be specific to our shows.

-#### What If I Flub/Bungle/Botch What I Am Saying?
+### What If I Flub/Bungle/Botch What I Am Saying?

 None of the [RJJ](https://rjj-software.co.uk) produced podcasts are live in any way, and are all edited offline.
 This means that, should you require more time to make a point or have any trouble saying something, you only have to request another attempt at making it, and our editing team will handle cutting out the previous attempt.